Golf-Mickelson officially withdraws from U.S. Open

-ERIN, Wisconsin, June 15 Phil Mickelson has officialy withdrawn from the U.S. Open starting later on Thursday in Wisconsin because he is attending his daughter's high school graduation in southern California.
+ERIN, Wisconsin, June 15 (Reuters) - Phil Mickelson has officialy withdrawn from the U.S. Open starting later on Thursday in Wisconsin because he is attending his daughter's high school graduation in southern California.

 The American had been given a late 2.20 p.m.
 Central Time (1920 GMT) tee time for his first round, raising the possibility that a weather delay could have allowed him to fly back in time from the ceremony scheduled for 10 a.m.
 Pacific Time (1700 GMT).